Cavonstavant/arcAAAAAAAAAAAAAAAAade/README.md

    4. DEPS: The library dependencies (e.g: SDL2::Main SDL2::Image , ${SFML_LIBRARIES} etc..)
 3. Add the subdirectory to be compiled by adding it to the `Src/GraphicLibs/CMakeLists.txt` file
 4. Create a class that inherits from the `IGraph` interface
-5. All methods of IDisplay needs to be implemented
+5. All methods of `IGraph` needs to be implemented

 ## Misc